stromerbike/meta-medusa-dist/README.md

 - set "Miscellaneous Utilities ---> nanddump" to No; Remark: Not needed with mtd-utils-tests.
 - set "Miscellaneous Utilities ---> runlevel" to No; Remark: Not needed with systemd.
 - set "Miscellaneous Utilities ---> watchdog" to No; Remark: Not needed with systemd.
+- set "Networking Utilities ---> arping" to No; Remark: Not needed with iputils.
+- set "Networking Utilities ---> ping" to No; Remark: Not needed with iputils.
+- set "Networking Utilities ---> ping6" to No; Remark: Not needed with iputils.
 - set "Networking Utilities ---> dnsd" to No; Remark: Not needed with systemd-resolved.
 - set "Networking Utilities ---> ftpd" to No; Remark: Not needed.
 - set "Networking Utilities ---> httpd" to No; Remark: Not needed.
 - set "Networking Utilities ---> ip" to No; Remark: Not needed with iproute2.
 - set "Networking Utilities ---> ntpd" to No; Remark: Not needed with systemd-timesyncd.
 - set "Networking Utilities ---> ssl_client" to No; Remark: Not needed (with openssl).
+- set "Networking Utilities ---> tftpd" to No; Remark: Not needed with iputils.
+- set "Networking Utilities ---> traceroute" to No; Remark: Not needed with iputils.
+- set "Networking Utilities ---> traceroute6" to No; Remark: Not needed with iputils.
 - set "Networking Utilities ---> wget" to No; Remark: Not needed with wget.
 - set "Networking Utilities ---> udhcpd" to No; Remark: Not needed with systemd-networkd.
 - set "Networking Utilities ---> udhcpc" to No; Remark: Not needed with systemd-networkd.